whyrusleeping/rmake/drmake-spec.md

 When a build fails, due to poorly written code or other compiler errors, the manager notifies all the builders that they should stop working on that build.
 And then notifies the client that their build has failed, complete with compiler error messages.

 ##Builder (rmakebuilder)
+The builder is responsible for accepting jobs from the manager, performing them, and send the output either back to the manager, or to another builder node as part of a later job.

 ##Roadmap for the future
 Makefile parsing